Shaunak1414/Powershell-and-PowerCLI/starting with PowerCLI.md

 Managing Tags
 Once you have a tag category you are able to create new tags in it.
 This is done through the New-Tag cmdlet.
 For example in our “Owner” category let’s create a tag for John Smith:

-`New-Tag –Name “jsmith” –Category “Owner”`
+`New-Tag –Name “shaunak” –Category “Owner”`

 You can also create multiple tags – by reading the input values from CSV file or from other cmdlets.
 Here is how to create tags for each user in the “Example.org” domain: